Twins vs. Cubs Player Props Betting Odds

-Player props can be found for Byron Buxton and Cody Bellinger, among others, when the Minnesota Twins host the Chicago Cubs at Target Field on Friday at 8:10 PM ET.
+Byron Buxton and Cody Bellinger are two of the players with prop bets available when the Minnesota Twins and the Chicago Cubs meet at Target Field on Saturday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!